Arithmetic Levi-Civita connection: Appendix: Classical Levi-Civita connection revisited

 \begin{theorem} Let $q$ be a metric and $\d_1^A,...,\d^A_n$ commuting derivations on $A$.
 Then there is a unique linear $(\d^A_1,...,\d^A_n)$-connection $(\d^B_1,...,\d^B_n)$ which is metric with respect to $q$ and torsion free.
 It is given by the following formulae: \end{theorem}

-We refer to $(\d^B_1,...,\d^B_n)$ as the {\it transversal Levi-Civit\`{a} connection} attached to $(\d^A_1,...,\d^A_n)$ and $q$.
-This is the ``standard" notion of Levi-Civit\`{a} connection in classical differential geometry.
-At this point it is not clear why we are using the term {\it transversal} for it; the implication is, of course, that this connection is an analogue of the transversal Levi-Civit\`{a} connection introduced in our arithmetic theory.
+We refer to $(\d^B_1,...,\d^B_n)$ as the {\it transversal Levi-Civita connection} attached to $(\d^A_1,...,\d^A_n)$ and $q$.
+This is the ``standard" notion of Levi-Civita connection in classical differential geometry.
+At this point it is not clear why we are using the term {\it transversal} for it; the implication is, of course, that this connection is an analogue of the transversal Levi-Civita connection introduced in our arithmetic theory.
 Will will see that this is the case presently.

-For $(F_{ij})$ the curvature of the transversal Levi-Civit\`{a} connection we set:
+For $(F_{ij})$ the curvature of the transversal Levi-Civita connection we set:

 where the repeated index $m$ is summed over.
 One refers to $R_{ijkl}$ as the {\it covariant Riemann tensor}; then one shows by easy algebraic manipulations that:

 \begin{proposition} The covariant Riemann tensor has the following symmetries: \end{proposition}